-The first obvious fact is they don’t have the knowledge and experience that genuine breeders have when it comes to breeding their chosen breed(s).
+The first obvious fact is they don’t have the knowledge and experience that a genuine show Pomeranian breeder has when it comes to breeding their chosen breed.

-The genuine breeders can breed for ideal qualities and reduce any unwanted characteristics and they’ll usually have some knowledge of genetics.
+The genuine show Pomeranian breeders can breed for ideal qualities and reduce any unwanted characteristics and they’ll usually have some knowledge of genetics.

 On the other hand, a backyard Pomeranian breeder will have some knowledge of his breed and will assume everything else.

 Backyard Pomeranian breeders typically simply mate their bitches to the most conveniently located and available male.
 Perhaps their own male or a friends dog, without any research on the breeding lines and any compatibility concerns.

 The backyard Pomeranian breeder's bitch may have a genetic predisposition towards luxating patellas or other problems he may not know about.
 Because of insufficient knowledge of prior generations, new owners may incur thousands of dollars in expenses to fix major health problems.

 Even worse is that the new owner may have a temperamental new dog that may end up being left at a shelter or, sadly, being euthanised.
 Show Pomeranian breeders, on the other hand, will devote many hours to planning a litter with dogs that are true to the Pomeranian Breed Standard, have been proven in the show ring and have health tested.

 Most genuine breeders will put restrictions on the puppy owner’s right to breed and will get pet puppy buyers to sign a specific contract, promising they won’t breed the puppies, thereby avoiding the creation of substandard litters.
 Some will give a partial refund if a buyer has a neuter/spay certificate supplied by their vet.